- How do we collect your data?

 We consider ourselves to be ethical users of personal data.
 Without your trust in the fact that we can, and do, ensure respondents anonymity, we would not be able to do what we do.

-When you register with Your say collects the following data is collected:
+When you register with Your say the following data is collected:

-- Email address (this is never linked to any of your responses, data collection process or analysis to ensure you remain anonymous to us)
+- Email address (this is never linked to any of your responses, data collection process or analysis to ensure all responses remain anonymous to us)

-- Demographic data, such as your year of both, gender, and general economic and household information and previous voting preferences, etc
+- Demographic data, such as your year of birth, gender, and general economic and household information and previous voting preferences, etc. This information is asked in your first profile survey upon registration.
+We do not ask for enough information so that we can identify you.

 When you answer questions in our survey the following data is collected: